 They can occupy large areas, they are frequently associated with other heritage assets at risk, and they may be in multiple ownership.
 This can make a holistic approach to their conservation difficult to take forward.

-To tackle this, Historic England now has a full complement of landscape architects nationwide.
-Their role is to promote initiatives that will help to remove parks and gardens from the Heritage at Risk Register.
+To tackle this, Historic England's landscape architects promote initiatives that will help to remove parks and gardens from the Heritage at Risk Register.

 These complex landscapes often require significant monetary investment.
 They also need commitment from their owners to achieve the positive management necessary, so that they can be removed from the Register.

 Our own grant funding, as well as that from other funding bodies, particularly Natural England and the Heritage Lottery Fund, is invaluable in rescuing landscapes at risk.

-Historic England will work closely with Natural England, through the new Countryside Stewardship scheme.
-We hope this will deliver impressive repair solutions for designed landscapes.
+We work closely with Natural England, through the Countryside Stewardship scheme, to deliver repair solutions for designed landscapes.

 Pressure on public finances presents a challenge for many of our most celebrated public parks and cemeteries.